 Wiltshire Council recognises the importance of keeping its aims for net zero and its responsibility for the environment central to all it does.
 The council has acknowledged a climate emergency and is committed to becoming carbon neutral as an organisation by 2030.
-The Council's Business Plan sets out that through its leadership, it must now seek to make the whole of Wiltshire carbon neutral too.
+The Council's Business Plan sets out that through its leadership, it will now seek to make the whole of Wiltshire carbon neutral too.
+These aspirations are reflected in Core Policy 57 and in other Core Strategy policies including Core Policy 50 (Biodiversity and geodiversity) and Core Policy 51 (Landscape).